MonDust/Library-management-system/README.md

 - **Frontend Client** - Angular-based GUI for interacting with the system.
 - **Docker Compose**

-## Lab45-previousversion
-Rar with the pre-Docker containers suitable implementation.
-To run it, it is necessary to run:
-`
-npm install
-`
-To install all the needed modules (in "NewJSProject").

-## Lab6/general project in repository
-A Docker containers suitable implementation with external database (Docker, Docker Compose).

 ## Repository Structure

 | Path                          | Description                                                       |